healthy-chicken-saladeers/rag_detective/README.md

 # Deployment with Ansible and Scaling with Kubernetes

-This section outlines the deployment procedures for the RAG Detective App using Ansible and and the scaling process with Google Kubernetes Engine (GKE).
+This section outlines the deployment of the app using Ansible and the scaling process with Google Kubernetes Engine (GKE).

 ## Key Components